 Can you vaccinate and deworm at the same time?

-Yes, you can vaccinate and deworm a horse at the same time.
+Yes, you can deworm and vaccinate a horse at the same time.
 However, it’s important to monitor for adverse reactions, as combining treatments can sometimes stress the horse’s system.
 Consult your veterinarian to ensure both treatments are administered safely and effectively.

 At a minimum, your horse should get EWT/WN and Rabies vaccinations once a year.
 We generally suggest that your horse gets EWT/WN, PHF/Rabies, Strangles, and Flu/Rhino in the spring, and PHF and Flu/Rhino in the fall.

 Depending on your horse’s risk factors, you might be able to skip some vaccines.
-Always talk to your veterinarian to figure out the best vaccination plan for your horse.
+Always talk to your veterinarian to determine your horse’s best vaccination plan.